Vera Kalitskaya: Teacher and medic

 From 1904 to 1907, she taught at the Smolensk Classes for Workers of the Technical Society, at the Nikolskoye Women's School, and at the Peskova Gymnasium.

-During the revolutionary events of 1905, she worked as a medical worker in the underground revolutionary organization "Red Cross," aiding political prisoners, where in 1906 she met the revolutionary and writer A. S. Grin (her first husband from 1910 to 1913).
+During the revolutionary events of 1905, she worked as a medical worker in the underground revolutionary organization Red Cross, aiding political prisoners, where in 1906 she met the revolutionary and writer A. S. Grin (her first husband from 1910 to 1913).

 From November 1910 to May 1912, she was in exile with Grin in Pinega and Kegostrov in the Arkhangelsk Governorate.

-Work as a Chemist and Geologist
+Chemist and geologist

-From 1907–1910 and 1914–1922, she worked in the chemical laboratory of the Russian Geological Committee.
+From 1907 to 1910 and 1914–1922, she worked in the chemical laboratory of the Russian Geological Committee.
 From 1919, she participated in expeditions to the Volga region and Central Asia with an employee of the Geological Committee, Kasimir Petrovich Kalitsky.
 After the liquidation of the Geological Committee, from the 1930s she worked (with short breaks) at the All-Union Oil Geological Prospecting Institute (NGRI, VNII, VNIGRI).

 From 1941 to 1942, she lived in besieged Leningrad, where her husband, the famous oil geologist K. P. Kalitsky, died of starvation and pneumonia on December 28, 1941.